-Note: You may also contact the Associate Provost for Equity and Diversity and Title IX Coordinator, the Executive Director for Equity, Inclusion, Equal Opportunity and Affirmative Action, or a PCRG member to discuss how Colgate's investigatory and disciplinary processes work.
+Note: You may also contact the Title IX Coordinator and Equity and Diversity Officer, or a PCRG member to discuss how Colgate's investigatory and disciplinary processes work.
 You need not disclose information about a specific incident in order to obtain general information about Colgate's policies and procedures.